-Business firms normally handle capital and non capital items differently in several areas:
+Business firms usually handle capital and non-capital items differently in several areas:

-This article further explains capital equipment decisions and accounting.
-Capital equipment terms appear in context with related terms from accounting and asset management.
+This article further explains capital equipment decisions and accounting in these areas, in context with similar concepts from accounting and asset management.

-- How do firms manage and evaluate capital items?
-Do they manage non capital items differently?
+- How does a business manage and evaluate capital items?

-- How do firms value and report capital items?
-Do they value and report non capital items differently?
+- How does a business value and report capital items?

 - For an Introduction to CAPEX and OPEX budgeting, see Budget.

 - For more on capital review and capital decisions, see Capital Review Process.